kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 * `body = JarFileContent(File("myjar.jar"), "test.txt", ContentType.fromFileExtension("txt").first())`
 * `body = URIFileContent(URL("https://en.wikipedia.org/wiki/Main_Page"))`

-If you install the *JsonFeature*, and set the content type to `application/json` you can use arbitrary instances as the `body`, and they will be serialized as JSON:
+If you install the *JsonFeature* and set the content type to `application/json`, you can use arbitrary instances as the `body`, and they will be serialized as JSON:

 ```kotlin